mohammadsf7293/sample-twitter/README.md

 - **Enhanced Chunking Strategies**: Develop more advanced chunking methods for Redis keys to ensure efficient data retrieval and management.
 - **Optimized Feed Filtering**: Refine feed filtering mechanisms to cater to advanced user preferences, such as custom hashtags, categories, or other criteria.
 - **Redis Clustering**: Transition to Redis clustered deployments with replicas for each master node, ensuring higher availability and fault tolerance.
 - **MySQL Partitioning**: Partition MySQL tables based on time, with a robust policy for removing old partitions after creating backups.
 This keeps database performance optimal and reduces the need for scaling resources.
+- **MySQL Query Indexing**: Defining indexes which are aligned with defined and used queries in code
 - **Sharded and Replicated MySQL**: Scale MySQL by implementing sharding and replication.
 Tools like [Vitess](https://vitess.io) can be used to manage large-scale MySQL deployments effectively.

 ### Setup Instructions